Helping Residents Save Energy

 How Does Humidity Affect Your Home?

-Warm air loves to hang on to humidity, and if there’s enough of it in the air, your sweat won’t evaporate from your skin.
-This is why you feel sweaty and sticky when it’s too humid – even if the temperatures aren’t extreme.
+Warm air loves to hang on to humidity, and if there’s excess moisture in the air, your sweat won’t evaporate from your skin.
+This is why you feel sweaty and sticky when indoor humidity levels are too high, even if the temperatures aren’t extreme.
 Too much humidity can have you running the air conditioner more frequently to try to get comfortable.

-Cold air, on the other hand, doesn’t hold as much humidity.
+Cold temperatures, on the other hand, have decreased humidity.
 If you’re trying to keep your home warm, low humidity will have you bumping up the thermostat trying to stop shivering which means the furnace runs more frequently while running up your bills.

 How to Improve Humidity Levels